sumit-raghav-06/Retail-sales-analysis/README.md

 # 🛒 Retail Sales Analysis
-End-to-end retail sales analysis using Python, SQL and Power BI with interactive dashboard and business insights
+End-to-end data analysis project to identify revenue drivers, optimize discount strategies, and improve business performance using Python, SQL, and Power BI
 ---

 ## 📌 Overview

-This project analyzes retail sales performance to identify key drivers of revenue and profitability.
-The analysis focuses on discount impact, regional performance, and loss-making products to support data-driven decision-making.
+Analyzed retail sales data to uncover insights on profitability, regional performance, and discount impact.

-This project simulates real-world retail analytics workflows used for business decision-making
+This project simulates a real-world analytics workflow—from data cleaning and exploration to building an interactive dashboard for business decision-making.

 ---